-The Boston Chapter is the second largest NCGR chapter, with approximately 250 members.
+The Boston Chapter is the second largest NCGR chapter.

-We meet approximately once a month on Saturday afternoons from September to May.
+We meet approximately once a month, September through November, and March through June, usually on Saturdays.
+(The New England winters and weather-related cancellations make snow-season meetings too hard on all involved.)
 Our workshops are dedicated to increasing astrological knowledge and to providing a sense of community for those interested in astrology.
 All who are interested are welcome.

 The Chapter’s first meeting was called to order on September 23, 1979, at 12:37 p.m. in Belmont, MA.

 Frances McEvoy was the Chapter’s first President and served from 1979 until her death in December, 2007.
-Joyce Levine is the current President.
+Joyce Levine was President from 2008 to 2019.
+David Perloff became President in June 2019.
 (See the section on Board members for bios on all Board members.)

 The National Council for Geocosmic Research, Inc., (NCGR) is a non-profit organization dedicated to raising the standards of astrological education and research.
-Though it began as “national,” NCGR’s current membership of about 2500 includes a growing number of international members.
-The organization’s activities include sponsoring local chapter (currently 32 located in 19 states and 4 countries).
+Though it began as “national,” NCGR’s current membership includes a growing number of international members and chapters.
+The organization’s activities include sponsoring local chapters, in the United States and internationally.
 Additionally, several Special Interest Groups (SIGs) cross wide geographical areas to foster dialogue among people of similar astrological specialties.